Date: 23 Aug 2010

 Other reports stated that following the discovery of his body, and whilst his flat was under armed guard, special agents from an unknown secret service scaled the walls, broke into his flat and removed some form of evidence.
-This theory was put together after special footplates used by the forensic teams were stated to have been moved on the second day of the investigation.
+That theory was put together after special footplates used by the forensic teams were stated to have been moved on the second day of the investigation.
 It was thought that the footplates were moved by agents from another secret service who had broken in in desperation in order to move or conceal evidence.

 His family said that they believed that his flat had been steam-cleaned after he was murdered.

 Gareth Williams was described as a highly skilled cryptographer with an aptitude for maths.
 Before he was murdered he had been working alongside the US National Security Agency in Washington.

-Gareth Williams was from Valley, near Holyhead in Anglesey, Wales.
+He was originally from Valley, near Holyhead in Anglesey, Wales.